 Enjoyment through achievement is a key principle of Learning the Ropes, and earning a certificate is a rewarding experience.
 If you are working hard to make progress with your ringing you need some way of recognising your success.

 Like many hobbies, learning to ring can take a long time, requiring the mastering of many skills.
-Learning the Ropes splits this process into a number of levels, providing clear goals for both the teacher and ringer.
+Learning the Ropes splits this process into a number of levels, providing clear goals for you, the ringer.
 This has significant benefits:

 Put together, a higher percentage of students achieve success at higher levels.
 Why?
 Because the scheme creates a sense of progress and achievement based on the development of good foundation skills.
-It keeps people going and reduces the risk of a ringer getting stuck at a level below their potential.
+It keeps people going and reduces the risk of getting stuck at a level below your potential.

 I feel so much more confident, having completed Level 1.
 Knowing how to handle correctly, having plenty of encouragement to rectify mistakes, and all in a structured way, has really helped me.
 I’m really enjoying bell ringing and so keen to get on to the next level.”